matthew-brett/msc_imaging/assessment_b_faq.md

 You might also consider opening up the notebook files, maybe by opening the Anaconda Navigator, opening the Jupyter Notebook, nagivating to the folder containing the unzipped files, and opening (e.g.) `on_er.ipynb`.

+## Which images should I refer to in my report?

+In your output directory for each task, you will likely have image maps with names like `thresh_zstat1.nii.gz` and `rendered_thresh_zstat1.nii.gz`.
+The `rendered` image is a special image optimized for display with FslEyes.
+Prefer the `thresh_zstat` image when you are choosing images to point to for your report.